codeuniversity/project-distributor/Readme.md

 ## Project Data ##
 For privacy reasons the actual project applications are not stored in the repository.

-Create a file called `project-applications` in the `src/main/resources` folder with the actual data to run the optimizer.
+Create a file called `project-applications.json` in the `src/main/resources` folder with the actual data to run the optimizer.

 ## IDE Setup ##